Toilet Duck

-Toilet Duck is a brand name of toilet cleaner noted for the duck-shape of its bottle shaped to assist in dispensing the cleaner under the rim.
-The design was patented in 1980 by Walter Düring from Dällikon, Switzerland.
+Toilet Duck is an American brand name of toilet cleaner noted for the duck-shape of its bottle shaped to assist in dispensing the cleaner under the rim.
+The design was patented in 1980 by Düring AG from Dällikon, Switzerland.
 It is now produced by S. C. Johnson & Son.

 The Toilet Duck brand can be found in the United States, United Kingdom and other countries around the world.
 In Germany, it is known as WC-Ente, previously produced by Henkel, and now by S. C. Johnson (Germany).
 In the Netherlands and Flanders it is called "Wc-eend", in France it is sold as "Canard-WC" and in Italy as "Anitra WC".
-Meanwhile in Spain, it is sold as "Pato WC", in Portugal as "WC Pato", and in Mexico, Brazil, Colombia and Argentina as "Pato Purific" or simply "Pato".
+In Hungary it used to have the name "Toalett Kacsa".
+Meanwhile, in Spain, it is sold as "Pato WC", in Portugal as "WC Pato", and in Mexico, Brazil, Colombia, Argentina and Chile as "Pato Purific" or simply "Pato".
 In Indonesia, it is one of the "Bebek" (duck) line of products, such as Bebek Kloset, Bebek Semerbak, Bebek Semerbak Flush, Bebek In Tank, and Bebek Kamar Mandi.

 The "Toilet" moniker has been dropped from the name in the UK and Ireland, and the product is now called "Duck".
+The same change is occurred in Hungary either, however also with the English "Duck" instead of "Kacsa".
 Today, the duck-shaped bottle is sold in North America under the Scrubbing Bubbles brand.